Teddy Sears: Personal life

 Sears married actress Milissa Skoro on October 5, 2013.
 In his free time he surfs and plays ice hockey.
 He has two brothers, Christian and Ricky, and a sister Dana.

-His great-grandfather won a gold medal in the 1912 Olympics for pistol shooting, and his aunt won a bronze medal in the 1956 Olympics for the 100-yard butterfly.
+His great-grandfather Harry Edward Sears won a gold medal in the 1912 Olympics for pistol shooting, and his aunt Mary Jane Parks won a bronze medal in the 1956 Olympics for the 100-yard butterfly.